spack/spack-tutorial/tutorial_environments.rst

-Notice the command shows Spack created the environment, updated the view, and gave the command needed to activate it.
-Since the environment is independent, it must be referenced by its directory path.
+Notice the command shows Spack created the environment, updated the view, and printed the command needed to activate it.
+As we can see in the activation command, since the environment is independent, it must be referenced by its directory path.

-Let's see what really happened by listing the directory contents and looking at the configuration file:
+Let's see what really happened with this command by listing the directory contents and looking at the configuration file:

 .. literalinclude:: outputs/environments/anonymous-create-2.out
    :language: console